ZIYU-DEEP/deepSAD-custom/README.md

 2. Adding a LSTM autoencoder to support learning of multivariate time series.
 (Currently you should change the dimensions in it.)
 3. Adding a `main_evaluation.py` which provides a more flexible evaluation for the model.
 Basically, it loads a model and evaluates it on any data you choose.

 By the way, based on our data, it seems that the Deep SAD model performs much better without the pretraining phase, which may weaken the argument in the original paper on the upper bound for the entropy of the latent distribution.
-In other words, it seems that there is no need to maximize the mutual information of I(X, Z), or the autoencoder structure is not necessary.
+In other words, it seems that there is no need to maximize the mutual information of I(X, Z), or the autoencoder structure is unnecessary.
 I will upload more network structures to validate this.

 ## Citation